-- Participating in career fairs in underrepresented and minority communities, particularly those in commuting proximity to Provincetown at least twice per year; - Providing cultural training on cultural sensitivity and recognizing unconscious bias at least once per year; and
+• Participating in career fairs in underrepresented and minority communities,

-• Using suppliers who are also committed to diversity and inclusion.
+- particularly those in commuting proximity to Provincetown at least twice per year; - Providing cultural training on cultural sensitivity and recognizing unconscious bias at least once per year; and - Using suppliers who are also committed to diversity and inclusion.

-Heal's recruitment efforts are designed to maintain a steady flow of qualified diverse applicants, and may include taking the following steps:
+Heal's recruitment efforts are designed to maintain a steady flow of qualified diverse applicants, and may include taking the following steps as we prepare to open and for ongoing operations:

-- Developing relationships with groups serving minorities, women, people of all gender identities and sexual orientations, veterans, and persons with disabilities for employment referrals; - Work with online recruitment sources concerning current and future job openings: - Encouraging employees from diverse groups to refer applicants for employment; - Establishing recruitment efforts at higher learning institutions, and institutions with special programs that reach diverse people; - Ensuring that job openings are sent to community partners; and - Utilizing Zip Recruiter to reach over 100 online job websites, plus social media.
+- Developing relationships with groups serving minorities, women, people of all gender identities and sexual orientations, veterans, and persons with disabilities for employment referrals; - Work with online recruitment sources concerning current and future job openings; - Encouraging employees from diverse groups to refer applicants for employment; - Establishing recruitment efforts at higher learning institutions, and institutions with special programs that reach diverse people; - Ensuring that job openings are sent to community partners; and - Utilizing Indeed.com to reach over 100 online job websites, plus social media.